layer3switch/metrilyx-2.0/README.md

 	$ ./install.sh app

-Assuming all required OS packages are installed, the script will install the needed python modules, nginx configs depending on your distribution and prompt you to edit the metrilyx configuration file.
+Assuming all required OS packages are installed, the script will install the needed python modules, nginx configs depending on your distribution and prompt you to edit the metrilyx configuration files.

 After you have completed editing the configuration file, start the modelmanager and dataserver processes, then restart nginx.
 Also start celeryd and celerybeat which consume and run periodic jobs repsectively.